Think entrepreneurship might play a role in your future?

 About the PreFlight Program

-For aspiring Vanderbilt entrepreneurs, the Wond’ry in partnership with Vanderbilt’s Center for Commercialization and Technology Transfer and the Nashville Entrepreneur Center will offer a Pre-Flight program that provides the foundational knowledge needed to successfully identify, assess, and ultimately launch a quality for profit or nonprofit venture.
+For aspiring Vanderbilt entrepreneurs, the Wond’ry in partnership with Vanderbilt’s Center for Commercialization and Technology Transfer and the Nashville Entrepreneur Center offers a PreFlight program that provides the foundational knowledge needed to successfully identify, assess, and ultimately launch a quality for profit or nonprofit venture.

-The first session will take place on February 1, 2017.
-The course will meet each Wednesday until April 19, 2017 (no meeting during Spring Break).
+The first session will take place on September 6, 2017.
+The course will meet each Wednesday until November 15, 2017 (no meeting during Fall Break or Thanksgiving week).

 Time and Location: